ytyeoh/toyota/content/blog/yaris.en.md

      img= "yaris-24"
    [[connectivit.link]]
-     title= "Apple CarPlay® and Android Auto™-ready Connectivity*" description= "Connect your smartphone to the vehicle's 7" display system to select navigation and music options with ease.
-<br>*Android Auto™ will be available when the service is officially launched in Malaysia.
-<br>Functions may vary depending on smartphone model."
+     title= "Apple CarPlay® and Android Auto™-ready Connectivity*" description= "Connect your smartphone to the vehicle's 7' display system to select navigation and music options with ease.<br>*Android Auto™ will be available when the service is officially launched in Malaysia.<br>Functions may vary depending on smartphone model." img= "yaris-25"
-     img= "yaris-25"
    [[connectivit.link]]
      title= "Wireless Charger*"
-     description= "Offers convenient charging for Qi standard-compliant devices, without the use of a cable.
+     description= "Offers convenient charging for Qi standard-compliant devices, without the use of a cable.<br>*Optional accessory.<br>*International standard for wireless charging developed by Wireless Power Consortium." img= "yaris-26"
-<br>*Optional accessory.
-<br>*International standard for wireless charging developed by Wireless Power Consortium."
-     img= "yaris-26"
    [[connectivit.link]]
      title= "Vehicle Telematics System (VTS)"